Production Deployment Checklist

 -

-CORS configuration - Configure allowed origins
+CORS configuration - Set allowed origins

 - Set

-FRONTEND_URLto your production domain - Restrict API access to known origins only
+CORS_ORIGINto your specific domain(s) instead of* - Restrict API access to known origins in production

 - Set